Cadence Design Systems (NASDAQ:CDNS) Issues Q1 2022 Earnings Guidance

 Cadence Design Systems (NASDAQ:CDNS – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.000-$1.040 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.820.
 The company issued revenue guidance of $850 million-$870 million, compared to the consensus revenue estimate of $771.62 million.Cadence Design Systems also updated its FY 2022 guidance to $3.700-$3.800 EPS.

 A number of equities analysts recently commented on the company.
-KeyCorp raised their target price on Cadence Design Systems from $186.00 to $205.00 and gave the stock an overweight rating in a report on Monday, January 10th.
-Zacks Investment Research cut Cadence Design Systems from a buy rating to a hold rating and set a $196.00 target price on the stock. in a report on Wednesday, November 17th.
+JPMorgan Chase & Co. decreased their target price on Cadence Design Systems from $185.00 to $175.00 and set a neutral rating on the stock in a report on Wednesday, February 23rd.
 StockNews.com raised Cadence Design Systems from a hold rating to a buy rating in a report on Friday, February 25th.
 Bank of America raised their price target on Cadence Design Systems from $160.00 to $180.00 and gave the company an underperform rating in a report on Monday, January 10th.
-Finally, JPMorgan Chase & Co. decreased their price target on Cadence Design Systems from $185.00 to $175.00 and set a neutral rating on the stock in a report on Wednesday, February 23rd.
+Rosenblatt Securities raised their price target on Cadence Design Systems from $173.00 to $180.00 and gave the company a buy rating in a report on Wednesday, February 23rd.
+Finally, KeyCorp raised their price target on Cadence Design Systems from $186.00 to $205.00 and gave the company an overweight rating in a report on Monday, January 10th.
 One analyst has rated the stock with a sell rating, four have assigned a hold rating and nine have given a buy rating to the company.
 Based on data from MarketBeat, Cadence Design Systems has an average rating of Buy and a consensus target price of $182.62.

 Shares of CDNS stock traded down $2.51 during trading hours on Tuesday, hitting $147.89.
 The stock had a trading volume of 110,646 shares, compared to its average volume of 1,968,170.
 Cadence Design Systems has a one year low of $118.11 and a one year high of $192.70.
 The company has a debt-to-equity ratio of 0.13, a current ratio of 1.77 and a quick ratio of 1.65.
 The stock’s 50-day moving average price is $155.51 and its two-hundred day moving average price is $164.84.
 The stock has a market capitalization of $41.02 billion, a price-to-earnings ratio of 60.40, a PEG ratio of 3.46 and a beta of 1.12.

-In related news, VP Paul Cunningham sold 1,000 shares of Cadence Design Systems stock in a transaction dated Wednesday, December 22nd.
-The stock was sold at an average price of $182.92, for a total value of $182,920.00.
+In related news, VP Chin-Chi Teng sold 7,500 shares of Cadence Design Systems stock in a transaction dated Monday, February 28th.
+The stock was sold at an average price of $152.02, for a total value of $1,140,150.00.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, VP Chin-Chi Teng sold 7,500 shares of Cadence Design Systems stock in a transaction dated Monday, February 28th.
-The stock was sold at an average price of $152.02, for a total value of $1,140,150.00.
+Also, VP Paul Cunningham sold 1,000 shares of Cadence Design Systems stock in a transaction dated Tuesday, February 22nd.
+The stock was sold at an average price of $134.63, for a total value of $134,630.00.
 The disclosure for this sale can be found here.
-Insiders sold 110,500 shares of company stock worth $16,907,476 over the last ninety days.
-Insiders own 2.31% of the company’s stock.
+In the last quarter, insiders sold 110,500 shares of company stock valued at $16,907,476.
+2.31% of the stock is currently owned by company insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Parametric Portfolio Associates LLC grew its position in Cadence Design Systems by 5.3% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 1,045,385 shares of the software maker’s stock worth $194,808,000 after acquiring an additional 53,053 shares in the last quarter.
-California State Teachers Retirement System boosted its position in shares of Cadence Design Systems by 0.8% during the fourth quarter.
-California State Teachers Retirement System now owns 486,079 shares of the software maker’s stock valued at $90,581,000 after buying an additional 3,750 shares during the period.
-Thrivent Financial for Lutherans boosted its position in shares of Cadence Design Systems by 362.5% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 130,350 shares of the software maker’s stock valued at $24,291,000 after buying an additional 102,166 shares during the period.
-State of Tennessee Treasury Department boosted its position in shares of Cadence Design Systems by 6.2% during the fourth quarter.
-State of Tennessee Treasury Department now owns 73,436 shares of the software maker’s stock valued at $13,684,000 after buying an additional 4,271 shares during the period.
-Finally, Stifel Financial Corp boosted its position in shares of Cadence Design Systems by 7.4% during the fourth quarter.
-Stifel Financial Corp now owns 33,608 shares of the software maker’s stock valued at $6,262,000 after buying an additional 2,327 shares during the period.
-Institutional investors own 83.85% of the company’s stock.
+Several large investors have recently made changes to their positions in CDNS.
+Paradigm Financial Partners LLC purchased a new position in shares of Cadence Design Systems during the fourth quarter valued at approximately $222,000.
+NEXT Financial Group Inc boosted its position in shares of Cadence Design Systems by 211.6% during the fourth quarter.
+NEXT Financial Group Inc now owns 1,265 shares of the software maker’s stock valued at $235,000 after buying an additional 859 shares during the period.
+Forum Financial Management LP purchased a new position in shares of Cadence Design Systems during the fourth quarter valued at approximately $279,000.
+Qtron Investments LLC purchased a new position in shares of Cadence Design Systems during the fourth quarter valued at approximately $320,000.
+Finally, Kingsview Wealth Management LLC purchased a new position in shares of Cadence Design Systems during the fourth quarter valued at approximately $504,000.
+Institutional investors and hedge funds own 83.85% of the company’s stock.

 About Cadence Design Systems (Get Rating)